 The maximum time a job can be scheduled for in JobWatch is 24 hrs.
 If a job is going to extend over a number of days, then the recommended option is to set it up using the ‘Multiple jobs’ field in the ‘New job’ window:

-When creating a Multiple job, you must always add at least one Job prior to saving.
+When selecting Multiple Jobs, you must always add at least one Job prior to saving.
 You can do this either by creating a new job or by importing an existing job using the Job reference:

 Once a job has been added, you can now set a recurrence: